dodona-edu/dodona/README.md

 Dodona is free to use for schools and we would like to keep it that way!
 Keeping this platform up and running takes a lot of time, just as supporting hundeds of schools and thousands of students.
 If you would like to fund Dodona, you can find more information on [https://dodona.ugent.be/en/support-us/](https://dodona.ugent.be/en/support-us/) or get in touch by emailing us at dodona@ugent.be.

+## Contacting us

+There are several ways to contact us:
+- To report a bug, please use [GitHub Issues](https://github.com/dodona-edu/dodona/issues).
+- If you have a question to which the answer might be of use to others, please use [GitHub Discussions](https://github.com/dodona-edu/dodona/discussions).
+- For more specific questions, use [our contact form](https://dodona.ugent.be/nl/contact/) or send an email to [dodona@ugent.be](mailto:dodona@ugent.be).

 ## Local development

+If you want to help with development, issues tagged with the [student label](https://github.com/dodona-edu/dodona/issues?q=is%3Aissue+is%3Aopen+label%3Astudent) are a good starting point.

 ### Development Setup